raynamharris/DissociationTest/markdownfiles/03_CognitionTest.md

 We used DESeq2 (Love et al., 2014) for gene expression normalization and quantification using the following experimental design:
 `Treatment + Region + Treatment * Region`.
 Genes with less than 2 counts
-across all samples were filtered, leaving us with 17,320 genes for analysis of differntial expression.
+across all samples were filtered, leaving us with `dim(rld)` genes for analysis of differntial expression.

     dim(rld)

     FALSE [1] 17320    22

+We identified 423 genes were differentially expressed between the yoked control and cognitively trained animals, 3485 genes that were differentially expressed across subfields, and 324 showed an interaction at FDR p &lt; 0.05 (Fig. 4B).
 We see a large effect of brain region on gene expression, with 20% of detectable genes begin differentially expressed between one or more brain-region comparisons (3485 differentially expressed genes /17320 measured genes).
 This is an order of magnitude greater than the 2% of the transcriptome that changed in response to learning (423 DEGs /17320 genes measured).

 ![](../figures/03_cognitiontest/VennDiagramPadj-1.png)

+Hierarchical clustering of the differentially expressed genes separates samples by both subfield and treatment (Fig. 4C).

 Then, we visuazlied the data as a heatmap showing the relative log fold change of gene expression across samples.
 Genes were filtered for a